 Assist small employers in retaining their apprentices and trainees.
 It also aims to encourage all businesses to re-engage the apprentices or trainees should the small business be unable to retain them.
+Subsidies are available to new employers who re-engage a eligible apprentice that was displaced.

 Note: there is no restriction on which industries can access this measure.